 Just as Cygnar has spells that improve its low armor scores, Khador warcasters bring speed to their plodding armies making them deceptively quick.
 Khador can be built for speed, resilience, high damage shooting output or heavy magic.

 So if you want an army of weather bitten, ill tempered expansionists wearing heavy armor firing a blunderbuss as they close to melee range where they'll apply the biggest axe they could get their hands on directly to your opponents forehead...you've made it to the right place.

 As mentioned before, Khador is home to some of the biggest, stompiest warjacks in the game.
-Khador lacks for cortexes and so we make the most of what we have by piling on the armor or keeping old, unstable warjacks in service long past their likely expiration date.
+Khador lacks for cortexes and so it makea the most of what it has by piling on the armor or keeping old, unstable warjacks in service long past their likely expiration date.
 This comes with a pair of drawbacks.
-The majority of our 'jacks are expensive and out of the box they're slow, relying on a bit of support from their operators to get them around with one of the many movement shenanigans that are at our disposal.
-Your warcaster will be crucial here as most of our casters come with some form of movement buff and sometimes you'll get further with an intentionally failed charge than a run action.
+The majority of their 'jacks are expensive and out of the box they're slow, relying on a bit of support from their operators to get them around with one of the many movement shenanigans that are at your disposal.
+Your warcaster will be crucial as most of their casters come with some form of movement buff and sometimes you'll get further with an intentionally failed charge than a run action.

 Khador loves infantry.
-We love infantry so much that we traded rights to light warjacks for the heaviest infantry in the game in the form of man-o-wars.
+They love infantry so much that it traded rights to light warjacks for the heaviest infantry in the game in the form of man-o-wars.
 Khador has a unit for every occasion and frequently a solo or two to back them up.
-You'll want to read over your options and plan carefully here.
-Khadoran infantry is some of the best (stat wise) as printed on card and great at synergizing.
-We have a number of great solos and attachments that are capable in their own right but make some of your units even better.
+You'll want to read over your options and plan carefully.
+Khadoran infantry are some of the best (stat wise) as printed on card and great at synergizing.
+It has a number of great solos and attachments that are capable in their own right but make some of your units even better.
 Be on the lookout for Granted, Tactics and Order keywords.